 Inspect your home.
 As early and as safely as possible, perform a thorough home inspection and detail any damage.
 Take lots of pictures.
 Take a look at your foundation, roof, walls, doors, floors, staircases and windows.
 Watch for loose plaster, drywall and ceilings as well as broken glass.
 Include a water damage inspection.
 Check for stains, discolorations or distortions like warping or cracking in surfaces inside and outside of your home.
 Inspect walls, ceilings, window frames, cabinets, fixtures, floors and doors.
 If you evacuated and are returning home after several days, do a sniff test for musty odors.
 When the weather clears and if you feel that you may have water damage, open windows and doors to begin to ventilate and dry out your home.
-Remember that Olympus Insurance and our water mitigation partner Rytech are here for you and should be your first calls.

 Be acutely aware of insurance fraud.
 Natural disasters are when fraudulent contractors prey on homeowners.
 Watch for offers of free televisions in exchange for a new roof, promises of a free new roof, signing over your rights by signing an Assignment of Benefits (AOB) form, knock-on-the-door roofing inspections and waived deductible promises.
 Instead call Olympus first at 866- 281-2242 and allow our us to help get you back on your feet.

 This article is for informational purposes only and does not form a part of, replace, change or amend any terms, conditions, provisions or language within your Olympus Insurance policy.
 We encourage you to read your entire policy.